 About the strategy

 Families NSW is the NSW Government’s whole-of-government prevention and early intervention strategy that aims to provide children with the best start in life.
-The program is delivered by the NSW Ministry of Health, NSW Department of Education, and Department of Family and Community Services (FACS).
+The program is delivered by the NSW Ministry of Health, NSW Department of Education, and Department of Communities and Justice (DCJ).

 Families NSW is underpinned by a substantial body of evidence that demonstrates the importance of the early years in a child’s development, and the long-term effectiveness of support provided to parents and children during these years.
 The Families NSW strategy is targeted at children aged 0 to 8 years and their parents.